Open Bay Islands

 The Open Bay Islands are located in South Westland, off the south-west coast of the South Island of New Zealand.
-They consist of two main islands, Taumaka and Popotai, plus several smaller islets and rocks.
+They consist of two main islands, Taumaki and Popotai, plus several smaller islets and rocks.
 They lie approximately 5 km offshore from the Okuru River mouth, near Haast, and are owned by the West Coast branch Māori iwi Ngāi Tahu known as Poutini Ngāi Tahu.

-Taumaka is the larger island (14.7 ha, 660 m long and 260 m wide reaching a plateau 21 m above sea level) and is separated from Popotai (2.2 ha, 400 m long and 200 m wide) by a narrow channel.
+Taumaki is the larger island (14.7 ha, 660 m long and 260 m wide reaching a plateau 21 m above sea level) and is separated from Popotai (2.2 ha, 400 m long and 200 m wide) by a narrow channel.

 Wildlife

 The Open Bay Islands support several endemic species, including a terrestrial leech (Hirudobdella antipodum), an undescribed gecko species (aff.
 Hoplodactylus granulatus), and a skink (Oligosoma taumakae).
-In 2010 the skink was discovered on the Barn Islands, two rock stacks near Haast, as well as a terrestrial leech likely to be Hirudobdella antipodum; the gecko, however, has only ever been recorded from Taumaka Island, and only 15 have been seen.
+In 2010 the skink was discovered on the Barn Islands, two rock stacks near Haast, as well as a terrestrial leech likely to be Hirudobdella antipodum; the gecko, however, has only ever been recorded from Taumaki Island, and only 15 have been seen.

-Taumaka Island has been identified as an Important Bird Area by BirdLife International because it is a breeding site for Fiordland penguins.
+Taumaki Island has been identified as an Important Bird Area by BirdLife International because it is a breeding site for Fiordland penguins.
 New Zealand fur seals currently numbering in the thousands have recolonized the islands following the end of commercial sealing.
 Hector's dolphins and bottlenose dolphins (occasional) are present at Jackson Bay, and migratory southern right and humpback whales are also present.
 Great white sharks have also been confirmed in the area.